 What do the PLC stages mean?

-Introducing a new product where it's unknown and products are small.
+Product marketing managers must introduce their new product while it's relatively unknown and production is small.
 The price is often higher as distribution is limited and promotion is personalized.

 Reaching the end of its life, the product faces fewer competitors.
 The price may rise and distribution has become selective as some distributors have dropped the product.
 Promotion aims to remind customers of its existence.